dortania/GPU-Buyers-Guide/modern-gpus/amd-gpu.md

 <!-- TODO: Device ID table should include both known and unknown IDs -->

+* :white_check_mark: Verified: Works out of the box with confirmed reports
+* :ballot_box_with_check: Verified (spoof): Confirmed to work with a fake ID
+* :warning: Unverified: Should work (possibly with a fake ID), but no confirmed reports
+* :x: Unsupported: Does not work
+* :question: Unknown: No information available

 ## Native AMD GPUs

 ### Navi 23 series